experiencedft/defacto/README.md

 # DeFacto MVP

-This is the repository for the development of the DeFacto MVP.
+This is the repository for a minimally (really minimally) viable iteration of the DeFacto internet peer-review extension.

-## What is DeFacto?
+## What does DeFacto aim to be?

 DeFacto is a project that aims to combat misinformation online.
-Anyone can install the browser extension and enjoy reading an assessment of the content of any web page.
+The end goal is to make available a browser extension that will provide an assessment overlay for users on the entire internet.
+The underlying infrastructure will be entirely autonomous, meaning that no central authority or "trusted" third parties will decide what is true or false.
+Rather, the verification of online content for false claims, misleading claims or fallacious claims will be crowdsourced and the system will be secured using a robust Sybil-proof reputation system.
+As some readers will note, this is not an easy task, but we want to give it our best.

-## Who writes the assessments?
+## What does the MVP currently do?

-DeFacto is a permissionless collaborative network.
-This means that anyone can join to participate in peer-reviewing the internet.
-Eventually, the combination of a built-in reputation and online voting system will make sure that the content cannot be easily manipulated.
+The current iteration is extremely basic and should not be seen as representative of the final product we have in mind.
+It is merely intended to give an idea of what the user experience could look like to an extent.
+Right now, the features are:

+* Account creation (Firebase email + password authentication)
+* URL submission for assessment
+* Assignment of a given URL to a random selection of users
+* Users can assess new items in their queue for 48 hours
+* The extension popup displays a random assessment for the current tab's URL if one exists

+There is no curation mechanism, there are some bugs, and the UI is *really* bad.
+We are aware of that.
+This is just a modest beginning.

+## How can I help?

+In the following months, we will iterate with new versions of the extension and experiment with several subsystems.
+If you would like to help, you can join discussion on our [Discord](https://discord.gg/NQhrQ8y) server, feedback about what we are trying to achieve is welcome.

+## But what's next exactly?

+Below is a list of things we would like to implement and test:

+* A voting system to curate assessments
+* A reputation system
+* Peer-to-peer architecture
+* A reward mechanism for good actors
+* And more...

+We will be sharing more details about our roadmap gradually.

-## Why should I install the extension?
+## How do I install the extension?

-It is estimated that the amount of false information could exceed trustworthy information on the internet by the end of the decade.
-It is important to have tools at our disposal that helps us see through inaccurate content.

-## Why should I become a reviewer?

-The DeFacto system cannot work without the help of a network of reviewers.
-However, content assessment can be a complex task.
-This is why honest reviewers (defined elsewhere) are rewarded with tokens that can be redeemed for real world money.

-## What does this MVP do?

-This MVP is a simple implementation that is mainly aimed at experimenting with the user experience.
-A lot of development work is still required to fulfill our full vision.
-Stay tuned for updates!
+Head into the extension folder and follow the instructions in the README file there.